bernwo/ovpn/README.md

 Command line interface for OpenVPN-GUI on Windows written in `Powershell`.
 At the time of writing, OpenVPN on Windows does not have full support for CLI commands, so I wrote a small script which allows me to connect to desired `.ovpn` via CLI instead of right-clicking the task-tray.

 ## Preliminary
-You need to add the directory in which the OpenVPN-GUI binaries are located on Windows to path.
+First, download and install [OpenVPN Client for Windows](https://openvpn.net/community-downloads/).
+Then, you need to add the directory in which the OpenVPN-GUI binaries are located on Windows to path.
 It is usually located at `C:\Program Files\OpenVPN\bin`.

 You also need to download the desired `.ovpn` files and place them in `C:\Users\YOURUSERNAME\OpenVPN\config`.
 In my ovpn script example usage below, it only works if the filename of the `.ovpn` files follows that of in [Nordvpn's .ovpn files](https://nordvpn.com/ovpn/).